 Your timeline of the squatter situation and how you resolved it should be clear and complete.

-Louisville buyers actually appreciate honesty about past issues, especially when you can prove the problem was handled through proper legal means.
+Louisville buyers appreciate honesty about past issues, especially when you can prove the problem was handled properly.

 Step 5: Choose Your Selling Strategy

-Your Louisville property is ready, but you still need to pick the right selling strategy for your situation.
+Your Louisville property is ready, but you must pick the right selling strategy.

 Market to Real Estate Investors and Cash Buyers Who Handle Squatters

-Louisville has plenty of real estate investors who specifically target properties with squatter histories because they can negotiate better prices.
+Louisville has plenty of real estate investors targeting properties with squatter histories because they can negotiate better prices.

 These buyers understand the legal processes and aren’t scared off by past occupancy issues.